jdlandazuri/jdlandazuri/Profile.md

 <h1> Profile </h1>

-  <h1> Hi Everyone </h1>

-👋Hi, I’m Jesus David Landazuri, I'm Mecatronics Technologist with over 4 years of experience in setting up equipment, devices, and components at both Hardware and Software levels.
+👋Hi everyone, I’m Jesus David Landazuri, I'm Mecatronics Technologist with over 4 years of experience in setting up equipment, devices, and components at both Hardware and Software levels.
 Skilled in problem-solving, on-site and remote technical support.

 I consider myself a curious person.